ELEC-291-2026/Project1.0/README.md

 ## Tasks
 - Start/Stop button
-- Display Right Stuff on the right displays
+- Display Room temp and Oven temp on De-10 LCD, and display time and current state on lcd
 - Speaker with 1 beep when in new state and 5 beeps when done

 ## Extra functionality